 Now that you’ve seen how to foreshadow with Scrivener, if you give it a go, the investment in time and effort can increase the opportunities to surprise and delight your readers.

-And if you’re a visual person, check out this John Fogerty music video on YouTube—an example of how foreshadowing maintains interest until the end, and sets up an unexpected twist.
+For instance, if you’re a visual person, check out this John Fogerty music video on YouTube—an example of how foreshadowing maintains interest until the end, and sets up an unexpected twist.

 Potential Plot Twists